the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Curiosity (NEW)
 The RSE gains its reputation from its effectiveness to interact with their domain peers.
 Therefore some curiosity together with a broad overview of the research field is required.

+#### Outside Party interaction (USERS)
+While in a traditional SE context you might get away with not interacting with people outside your project.
+But in a research  context this will certainly be the case and involves users, upto funders.

 #### Team Skills
 #### Teaching (TEACH)
 Working in a group means being able to effectively perform e.g. onboarding, or more formal teaching procedures to their colleagues